An Interview with Dean Michael Speaks

 COMPETITIONS: As for research possibilities, isn’t this new facility programmatically about reentry into civilian life by veterans?

-You may know that Syracuse really grew to become a large university after the Second World War, based largely on people returning from the war and taking advantage of veteran’s benefits.
-So there is a long history at Syracuse of involvement with the veterans’ community.
-When our new Chancellor came on board about two years ago, veterans' affairs and veterans' issues were very important to him.
-As I recall, during his first address as Chancellor, he emphasized veterans' issues as one of the 4-5 most important issues to be addressed by his administration.
+You may know that Syracuse really grew to become a large university after the Second World War, based largely on veterans returning from the war and taking advantage of veteran’s benefits.
+There is a long history at Syracuse of involvement with the veterans’ community.
+When our new Chancellor, Kent Syverud, was hired, he made veterans' affairs and veterans' issues a central part of his administration and agenda.
+As I recall, during his first address as Chancellor, he emphasized veterans' issues as one of the most important issues to be addressed by his administration.

-COMPETITIONS: From your experiences with competitions in Taiwan as a juror, you have experienced both open and invited competitions (Taiwan Taoyuan Terminal 3 competition).
+COMPETITIONS: From your experiences with competitions, you have experienced both open and invited competitions (Taiwan Taoyuan Terminal 3 competition).
 I wondered what was behind this choice for an invited competition process.

-So this project had quite a numbers of layers of importance: the university decided in consultation with the people on the ‘framework’ advisory group, with the administration, the Institute for Veterans and Military Families, to use the competition as the means of procuring a design firm to design the building.
-So shortly thereafter, we decided to hire Martha Thorne, who is the Dean of the School of Architecture at the IE Madrid and Executive Director of the Pritzker Prize, as professional adviser.
+The: the university decided in consultation with the members of the campus framework advisory group and the Institute for Veterans and Military Families, to use the competition as the means of procuring a design firm to design the building.
+The decision was made to hire Martha Thorne, who is the Dean of the School of Architecture at the IE Madrid and Executive Director of the Pritzker Prize, as professional adviser.

 by Wilfried Wang*